-The entire Ransom collection contains over 2,000 works from the Middle East and features artifacts from Bedouin and tribal people of Yemen, as well as examples of finely crafted urban jewelry.
+The Museum of Archaeology and Anthropology holds an important collection of Yemeni silver jewelry and textiles.
+The entire Ransom collection contains over 2,000 works from the Middle East and features objects from rural Yemenis who comprise 70% of the population, as well as examples of finely crafted urban jewelry.
 The gift to the museum consists of over 400 items.

 Mrs. Ransom spent time in Yemen focusing on the work of traditional silversmiths, traveling to remote Yemeni regions to interview more than 40 silversmiths and their families, and later interviewing Yemeni immigrants in Israel and Brooklyn.